mathebox/django_hana_pyhdb/README.md

 syncdb creates tables, sequences and indexes

+Simple inserts work

+Major problem is the paramstyle hdb supports qmark while django assumes %s, need to write a converter

 Disclaimer
 --------------
 This project is not a part of standard SAP HANA delivery, hence SAP support is not responsible for any queries related to